MarcelBecker1/reverseproxy/README.md

 ## Stuff to consider

-- TCP connections (handshake, packet format)
+- TCP connections
-    - Framing of messages as we want to use raw tcp
+    - Framing of messages
 - Filter bad actors (can be filtered by rules, but for now maybe just allow all)
 - Authentication (probably also allow everyone for now)
 - Server assignments